lvscar/split-command/README.md

 SplitCommand try to solve this dilemma.

 If your Node command line application is versatile, we encourage you to ship the application as multi-part.
 At first just let user install a small but crucial core application.
-The core application don't need to declare dependence of other part explicitly in `package.json`, with the help of SplitCommand other part can be install when them first time be used.
+The core application don't need to declare dependence of every sub command explicitly in `package.json`, this means some part of your application don't need downloaded at the time main application is installed.
+With the help of SplitCommand some sub command you specified can be installed when them first time be used.

 ## Usage